Cycle Consistency Driven Object Discovery: Future Work and Limitations

 \section{Future Work and Limitations}

-Significant research efforts have been dedicated to learning object-centric representations.
+Considerable research efforts have been dedicated to learning object-centric representations.
 However, the evaluation of these representations has primarily focused on unsupervised segmentation performance using metrics like ARI or IoU.
-Regrettably, there is a dearth of studies demonstrating the practical utility of object-centric representations across diverse downstream tasks.
-To address this gap, our work takes a significant stride forward by showcasing the effectiveness of our approach in the context of Atari but more work is still needed to showcase the effectiveness of these models on more complex and real-world downstream tasks.
-Moving forward, our objective is to shift our focus towards developing object-centric representations that prove valuable in a wide array of downstream tasks, spanning reinforcement learning to visual tasks like visual question answering and captioning.
-We aim to explore the efficacy of cycle consistency objectives in learning such representations and study what is lacking in building more pervasive object-centric representations.
+Unfortunately, there is a lack of studies demonstrating the practical utility of object-centric representations across diverse downstream tasks.
+To address this gap, our work takes a step forward by showcasing the effectiveness of our approach in the context of Atari and Causal World.
+While we do not address all limitations of object-centric methods on downstream tasks, more work is needed to demonstrate the effectiveness of these models on more complex and real-world downstream tasks.